kaizendesu/linux-internals-simplified/process/process.md

 the previous set of notes.
-However, since the rest of the trace is specific to the machinations of bash and is complex enough for its own set of notes, we will only list the rest of the trace here before moving on to the source code analysis of the most important system calls used in the `./a.out` command.
+However, since the rest of the trace is specific to the machinations of bash and is complex enough for its own set of notes, we will only list the rest of the trace here before moving on to the source code analysis of the process related system calls used in the `./a.out` command.

 ```txt
 # cat shell_trace.txt | tail -91